sut-ai/notes/notebooks/19_intro_to_mdp/index.md

             return quiz_win_amount[state_level]
 ```

 By running the script below, this result will be generated which is the optimal policy.
-Consider that is this specific problem, we don't want to discount the reward.
-So we set gamma equal to one.
+Consider that in this specific problem, we don't want to discount the reward, So we set gamma to one.

 ```Python
 >>> mdp_solve(quiz_transition, quiz_reward, 1, quiz_states, quiz_terminals, quiz_actions, 1000)